Skip to main content

 Reflection

-The science of offers a new vocabulary for understanding the body.
+The science of systemic balance offers a new vocabulary for understanding the body.
 It provides a framework for connecting your internal experience with the underlying biological processes that govern it.
 This knowledge shifts the perspective from one of passive symptom management to one of active, informed self-stewardship.

 The information presented here is a map, detailing the communication networks that create your physiological reality.
 The most important territory, however, is your own.
 Reflecting on this information, how does it reframe your understanding of your own body’s signals and your potential to influence them?